adi868/LIRI-Bot/README.md

 **Choice Options:**
 1. **If you type: `node liri.js concert-this <artist/band name here>`**

-This will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:
+LIRI will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:

 * Name of the venue
 * Venue location